France4u/Appka-for-begginers/README.md

 # Appka
-This is a little project for begginers.
+This is a little project for begginers in Python.

 Please join our Discord for more information and to get properly involved: https://discord.gg/sn7r4JnvrG